Nursing Profiles

 Kaplan University has a well respected nursing program for students looking to obtain their degree online.
 Kaplan is an accredited university with a history of placing students in high-growth nursing careers.

-South University is one of the most respected names in online colleges and provides a variety of nursing degree plans.
-South University makes it possible to earn your entire nursing degree online.
+Liberty University is one of the most respected names in online colleges and provides a variety of online degree plans, including a MSN program.
+Liberty University makes it possible to earn your entire nursing degree online.